codeGROOVE-dev/sfcache/README.md

 ## Performance against the Competition

 bdcache biases toward being the highest hit-rate for real-world workloads with the lowest read latency.
-We're not bad either!
+We've met that goal:

 * #1 in hit-rate for real-world workloads (zipf)
 * #1 in single-threaded read latency (9 ns/op) - half the competition